kevr/arch-valheim-optional/README.md

-# ArchValheim
+# ArchValheimOptional

-A modpack for Arch Valheim players
+A modpack containing optional mods for Arch Valheim players

 To request more mods, ask kevr in IRC.

+Any mod, other than *BepInEx* or the *ArchValheim* modpack, can be disabled in r2modman if you wish to selectively use a subset of the optional mods in this pack.

 ## Setup